Tesco says UK recovery plan showing promise

-BISHOP'S STORTFORD, England, Sept 24 Tesco , the world's third-biggest retailer, said a recovery plan to recapture home market share was making an impact after a shock profit warning, backing up industry data showing evidence of success in its fight-back against rivals.
+BISHOP'S STORTFORD, England Tesco, the world's third-biggest retailer, said a recovery plan to recapture home market share was making an impact after a shock profit warning, backing up industry data showing evidence of success in its fight-back against rivals.

 Once one of the most consistent British companies in terms of earnings growth, Tesco stunned investors in January with its first profit warning in over 20 years.